§ Grants & compliance

 Typical ranges in the field, broadly:

-- 20–50% porosity: the agronomically healthy band.
-Wind sifts through, biodiversity thrives, the hedge is doing the jobs SFI wants it to do.
+• 20–50% porosity: the agronomically healthy band.
+Wind sifts through, biodiversity thrives, the structural condition is supporting the functions CHRW2 management plans and BNG assessments are looking for.

-- 50–75% porosity: declining.
+• 50–75% porosity: declining.
 Structural gaps starting to appear.
-Candidate for HRW2-funded gap-up planting or rotational laying.
+Candidate for gap-up planting under Capital Grants BN11 or rotational laying under CHRW2.

-- Over 75% porosity: broken.
+• Over 75% porosity: broken.
 The hedge is mostly gaps.
-Replanting or substantial restoration needed.
+Substantial restoration needed; a strong baseline case for BN11 funding.

 These bands are working benchmarks, not Defra-approved thresholds.
-The figure itself is what goes in the report; the bands are interpretation guidance for your own management decisions.
+The figure itself is what goes in the report; the bands are interpretation guidance for management decisions.

 Assembling the audit pack

-The PDF the analyser produces in Pro mode is the right format for inclusion in the SFI evidence folder.
+The Grant-style PDF the analyser produces is the right format for inclusion in any of the four evidence folders.
 It has the per-photo porosity readings, the batch average, the confidence label, and the spatial heatmaps that show where the gaps are.
 Add a line on each per-hedge report noting: hedge ID, length in metres, measured porosity, season of capture, management dates, recommended action.

 Repeat the process every year on the same hedges, in the same season.
-After three or four years you have a time series that is audit-defensible, year-over-year comparable, and useful as input to HRW2 payment claims and management decisions.
+After three or four years you have a time series that is audit-defensible, year-over-year comparable, and useful as input to CHRW2 payment claims, Capital Grants applications, BNG reassessments, and CSF runoff-reduction claims alike.

 Run your hedge survey through the analyzer